Dev1an/WAMP-ZRE/README.md

 ### Publish message to topic

-Shout a msgpack encoded array to group `WAMP outgoing publications`
+Shout a msgpack encoded array to group `WAMP publications`

 - The first element must be the WAMP URI of the topic
 - The second element must be the message

 ### Subscribe to topic

-Todo
+To subscribe to a WAMP topic, join the ZRE group with name: `WAMP subscription:<WAMP-URI>`

+- replace `<WAMP-URI>` with the URI of the topic to subscribe to.
+- All messages published to topic `<WAMP-URI>` are shouted in this ZRE group.

 # Development